cyrex562/imgui-rs/docs/FAQ.md

 ---

-### Q: How can I interact with standard C++ types (such as std::string and std::vector)?
+### Q: How can I interact with standard C += 1 types (such as std::string and std::vector)?
-- Being highly portable (backends/bindings for several languages, frameworks, programming style, obscure or older platforms/compilers), and aiming for compatibility & performance suitable for every modern real-time game engines, dear imgui does not use any of std C++ types.
+- Being highly portable (backends/bindings for several languages, frameworks, programming style, obscure or older platforms/compilers), and aiming for compatibility & performance suitable for every modern real-time game engines, dear imgui does not use any of std C += 1 types.
 We use raw types (e.g. char* instead of std::string) because they adapt to more use cases.
 - To use ImGui::InputText() with a std::string or any resizable string class, see [misc/cpp/imgui_stdlib.h](https://github.com/ocornut/imgui/blob/master/misc/cpp/imgui_stdlib.h).
 - To use combo boxes and list boxes with `std::vector` or any other data structure: the `BeginCombo()/EndCombo()` API lets you iterate and submit items yourself, so does the `ListBoxHeader()/ListBoxFooter()` API.